usnistgov/OSCAL/docs/content/concepts/uri-use.md

 #### Use as a naming system identifier

 An absolute URI that identifies the naming system.
+URIs serving this purpose are used as a *name*.
 Data fields supporting this use case will have the `uri` data type.

 OSCAL supports a number of name/value and other controlled value collections.
 To allow independent organization to organize these value collections, namespaces are used to partition the value spaces on an organization-by-organization basis.
 An [*absolute URI*](#absolute-uri) is used as the namespace identifier for these situations.

-URIs serving this purpose need to be used as a *name*.
+When used in this way the authority component of the URI must use a value that the organization has control over.
+Typically, a DNS domain name controlled by the organization is used for this purpose.

 OSCAL examples include: